-Remember: if you need to use a definite article in front of DI, A, DA, IN and SU, you will need to fuse the article with the preposition itself.
+Remember: if you need to use a definite article before DI, A, DA, IN and SU, you must merge the article with the preposition itself.

-PER, TRA and FRA are never fused with a definite article, so they only exist in their simple form.
+PER, TRA and FRA are never merged with a definite article, so they exist only in their simple form.